armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

 application: ivan-nginx
 # Map of deployment target
 targets:
-  # Name of the deployment.
+  # A descriptive name for the deployment
   dev-west:
     # The account name that a deployment target cluster got assigned when you installed the Remote Network Agent (RNA) on it.
     account: cdf-dev
     # Optionally, override the namespaces that are in the manifests